 Victory over viruses -- The year just past may be remembered as the last one in which viruses inflicted heavy casualties.
 Sure, Klez and Nimda extracted their pounds of flesh, but the year was the quietest one yet for major new infections.
 Two reasons: corporate IT organizations have finally gotten religion about stopping the rogue programs before they hit the server, and new antivirus technologies are much more sophisticated.
 While this doesn't end the threat of outbreaks, it will at least mitigate the damage.
 The more serious new threat is spam, which seems to multiply with Moore's Law-type vigor.
-No one's figured out a really effective way to combat that scourge, and there are few promising
+No one's figured out a really effective way to combat that scourge, and there are few promising technologies on the horizon.

 A spending rebound of surprising strength -- It is darkest just before the dawn, and even as it appears that the tech industry has settled into the permanent doldrums, demand rebounds with surprising strength.
 The reason?
 Computers actually wear out.
 And with many corporations having invested practically nothing in new hardware since the late '90s, the cranky servers and desktops demand replacing.
 Look for spending to be concentrated in hardware and network devices, which grow old most quickly.